 Namespaces are essentially virtual clusters inside of your Kubernetes cluster.
 You can have multiple namespaces inside a single Kubernetes cluster, and they are all logically isolated from each other.
 Namespaces help with team organization, security, and performance.
 Kubernetes namespaces greatly help with organization as different development teams may have different environments and systems they will be working with.
 The creation of separate namespaces for teams, projects, and environments, will reduce the risk of a team accidentally overwriting or disrupting a service without realizing it.
 On the security side, imagine a scenario where a development team would like to maintain a space in the cluster with certain, more relaxed permissions, where they can build and run their application.
 The operations team would also like to maintain a space on the cluster where they can enforce strict procedures on who can or cannot manipulate the set of Pods, Services, and Deployments.
 By creating two namespaces, one for development, and one for production, these sets of permissions can be abstracted from each other while still allowing both teams to take advantage of the existing Kubernetes cluster.

-Note: In many cases the create and use of namespaces in Kubernetes can actually increase performance as the Kubernetes API will have a smaller set of objects to work with.
+Note: In many cases, the creation and use of namespaces in Kubernetes can actually increase performance as the Kubernetes API will have a smaller set of objects to work with.

 Create and Define Cluster Network Policies